Irish Coast Guard: Equipment

 The IRCG operate rescue boats, rigid inflatable boats and other search and rescue vehicles and equipment from coastal stations around Ireland.

 The IRCG also has a contract with a private company for Sikorsky Search and Rescue helicopters operating from Dublin, Waterford, Shannon and Sligo bases.
 These helicopters are contracted from CHC Helicopter—a controversial contract and costs the state €50 million per year.
 A similar SAR contract involving CHC was cancelled in the UK in 2012 as a result of alleged 'irregularities'.
 Under the €500 million contract, from 2010, a previous fleet of Sikorsky S-61N helicopters were replaced with five newer Sikorsky S-92 helicopters.
 One of the new S-92 helicopters is located at each of the four IRCG bases, with one additional aircraft being rotated between bases.

 The first operational S-92 helicopter arrived in Ireland in January 2012 and given the registration EI-ICG.
 After a period of training and pilot conversion (from the S-61N type), this helicopter was given call-sign "RESCUE115" and replaced the S-61N that was previously based at Shannon.
 The five S-92's were given the registrations EI-ICG, EI-ICU, EI-ICA, EI-ICR, EI-ICD – with the last letter of each registration spelling out "GUARD".

 As of late 2016, the S-92s were deployed as: Callsign Rescue 118 operating from Sligo, Rescue 117 operating from Waterford, Rescue 115 operating from Shannon, and Rescue 116 operating from Dublin.
 While EI-ICG was delivered as "factory new" from Sikorsky in the US, the other S-92 aircraft were ex-UK Coastguard equipment.
 Following the 2017 crash of EI-ICR (Rescue 116), a newer S-92 replacement was sourced by CHC from Australia, and registered as EI-ICS.

 In mid-2020, the Irish Coast Guard launched a tender for a future SAR aviation contract, to supersede the (2010) CHC agreement.
 In May 2023 Bristow Ireland was announced as the preferred bidder in a ten-year contract worth €670 million.
 The contract provides for six AW189 helicopters operating from Dublin, Shannon, Sligo and Waterford, and two Super King Air aircraft operating from Shannon Airport.
 Bristow is due to begin transitioning to the new contract from late 2024.

+The Bristow-backed Coast Guard air service, which was launched in August 2025, operates 6 AW189 helicopters and 2 Beechcraft B200 King Air airplanes.
+The AW189s operate from Waterford, Sligo, Dublin and Shannon; the King Airs are also based at Shannon.
+The airplanes provide a 24-hour fixed wing aircraft service to the Coast Guard, the first time the Coast Guard has such capability.
+The planes provide patrol, surveillance and environmental monitoring capability.
+The service changeover was still ongoing at the time of the launch, with full transfer expected to complete by early 2026.
+As part of the transfer, Coast Guard aircraft are due to switch their operations from Dublin Airport, after operating from there for 27 years, to Weston Airport.